Average Income in Canada

 Montreal Job Market's Main Attributes

-Values of average and median are in 2020 dollars, meaning that the values from prior years are inflated proportionally to the CPI inflation.
+Values of average and median income are in 2021 dollars, meaning that the values from prior years are inflated proportionally to the CPI inflation.
 You can use WOWA’s inflation calculator to adjust them to today’s dollars.

 Income in Montreal